asynts/finder/README.md

 # finder

-This is essentially locate from findutils buf for local directories.
+This is essentially locate from findutils but for local directories.

 The program recursivly searches for files and builds a database which can be queried for filenames.